Jinczhg/3detr_Shape_Grammar/README.md

 ```
 cd third_party/pointnet2 && python setup.py install
 ```
+**CUDA version mismatches error can be fixed by installing the PyTorch version that matches with the detected CUDA version.
+It can also be overpassed by commenting the corresponding lines of code.**
+Some users have experienced issues using CUDA 11 or higher.
+Please try using CUDA 10.2 if you run into CUDA issues.

 You will also need Python dependencies (either `conda install` or `pip install`)